 The mission of the Environics Trust is to evolve innovative solutions to the problems of community development.
 Environics Trust reaches out to mountain, mining, marginalized and coastal communities.
 Each community responds to the diversity and complexity of specific eco-systems and social environments.
 Environics implies the study of the influence of the environment on human behaviour.
-Environics Trust interprets it more comprehensively as the mutual influences of environment and social behaviour and attempts to explore this critical area through its programmes focused on communities such as mountain communities.
+Environics Trust interprets it more comprehensively as the mutual influences of environment and social behaviour and attempts to explore this critical area through its programmes focused on communities.

 The World Commission on Environment and Development defined Sustainable Development as that which meets the needs and aspirations of the current generation without comprising the ability to meet those of future generations.
 This is an approach that ensures that the process takes environmental considerations into account, not just the economic aspects of development or even the wider perspective put forward by the UNESCO.